Kruptein/planarally-docs/docs/player/shapes.md

 This is a niche feature that can be used when you don't want the aura to cover a full circle, but rather want a cone.

 The first value dictates the width of the cone angle and defaults to 360 (i.e. a full circle).
-The second value, set by dragging the knob on the circle, dictates the direction the cone should look to.
+The second value, set by dragging the knob on the circle or by changing the text field, dictates the direction the cone should look to.
 For a full circle this value is ignored for obvious reasons.

+The direction is relative to the rotation of the shape.
+So if you rotate your shape, the cone will rotate along!

 ##### Colour & Border